tongx11/project2/piazza_submission.md

 For V[1], movies with V[1]>0 in general focus on serious topics, such as crime and documentary movies;
 while for movies with V[1]<0, the content is more chill, such as children and animation movies.

 As an example, we visualize 10 randomly picked drama movies (see the plot on the right above).
-Clearly, most of them locate at the right side of the plot.
+Clearly, most of them locate at the right side of the plot (V[0]>0).

-The next thing we try is to plot the average V[0] and V[1] for different "popularity" of movies (here "popularity" means total number of ratings), below is the plot (the label shows the range of the total number of ratings N_R):
+The next plot we make is the average V[0] and V[1] for different "popularity" of movies (here "popularity" means total number of ratings), below is the plot (the label shows the range of the total number of ratings N_R):

 ![alt text](https://github.com/cs155cctw/project2/blob/master/plots/visualize_V_averageV_all_num_of_ratings.png)
 ![alt text](https://github.com/cs155cctw/project2/blob/master/plots/visualize_V_mostpopular10movies.png)